eclipse-archived/ceylon-lang.org/documentation/tour/named-arguments.md

         ...
     }

-(Remember, the last parameter is a sequenced parameter which accepts multiple arguments, just like a Java "varargs" parameter.)
+Remember, the last parameter is a [sequenced parameter](../missing-pieces#sequenced_parameters) which accepts multiple arguments, just like a Java "varargs" parameter.)

-We've seen lots of examples of invoking a method or instantiating a class using a familiar C-style syntax where arguments are delimited by in parentheses and separated by commas.
+We've seen lots of examples of invoking a method or instantiating a class using a familiar C-style syntax where arguments are delimited by parentheses and separated by commas.
 Arguments are matched to parameters by their position in the list.
-Let's see just one more example, just in case:
+Let's see one more example, just in case:

     printf(process, "Thanks, %s.
 You have been charged %.2f.
                      Your confirmation number is %d.",